Sonicaii/camara-api-gateway-stub/README.md

 This project assumes you have access to the following tools:

-- [Docker](https://www.docker.com/) - consider installing [Docker Desktop](https://docs.docker.com/desktop/), other systems such as Podman are a available but this project has only been verified with Docker Desktop
+- [Docker](https://www.docker.com/) - consider installing [Docker Desktop](https://docs.docker.com/desktop/), other systems such as Podman are a available but this project has only been verified with Docker Desktop.
-- [Docker Compose](https://docs.docker.com/compose/) - a tool for running multi-container applications, used to simplify starting the stub services - installed with most Docker installations
+- [Docker Compose](https://docs.docker.com/compose/) - a tool for running multi-container applications, used to simplify starting the stub services - installed with most Docker installations.
-- [uv](https://docs.astral.sh/uv/) - a package and project manager for Python, used to run a number of scripts that that configure the gateway
+- [uv](https://docs.astral.sh/uv/) - a package and project manager for Python, used to run a number of scripts that that configure the gateway.
-- [curl](https://curl.se/docs/manpage.html) - pre-installed on most OS, used in examples in this guide
+- [curl](https://curl.se/docs/manpage.html) - pre-installed on most OS, used in examples in this guide.
-- [jq](https://jqlang.org/) - a utility for working with JSON, used in examples in this guide to extract data from responses
+- [jq](https://jqlang.org/) - a utility for working with JSON, used in examples in this guide to extract data from responses.
-- [make](https://www.gnu.org/software/make/manual/make.html) - a build tool, used to run custom scripts, such as fetching CAMARA API specifications, or preparing certificates for TLS
+- [make](https://www.gnu.org/software/make/manual/make.html) - a build tool, used to run custom scripts, such as fetching CAMARA API specifications, or preparing certificates for TLS.
-- [openssl](https://www.openssl.org/) - a utility for working with TLS, used to generate private keys and certificates
+- [openssl](https://www.openssl.org/) - a utility for working with TLS, used to generate private keys and certificates.
-- a browser - any will do
+- a browser - any will do.

 > IMPORTANT (Windows users): This project assumes a unix-like environment, [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/) is recommended.
 PRs welcome for Windows users that get this guide working outside WSL :).